openebs-archive/openebs-docs/docs/upgrade.md

 ------

 OpenEBS supports the upgrade to 0.6 version only from 0.5.3 and 0.5.4.
 For older verions, upgrade to either 0.5.3 or 0.5.4 before upgrading to 0.6.
-For steps to upgrade 0.5.3 or 0.5.4,[cLick](https://v05-docs.openebs.io/) here.
+For steps to upgrade to 0.5.3 or 0.5.4,[cLick](https://v05-docs.openebs.io/) here.

 Upgrading OpenEBS is a two step process.

-1. Upgrade the OpenEBS Operator
+1. Upgrade the OpenEBS Operator.

 2. Upgrade the OpenEBS volumes that were created with older OpenEBS Operator.

 Upgrading OpenEBS Operator depends on how OpenEBS was installed.
-Depending upon the type of installation select one of the following.
+Based on the type of installation select one of the following.
 **Step-1 Upgrade OpenEBS Operator**

-**Upgrade Using Kubectl** ( OpenEBS was installed by kubectl using openebs-operator.yaml file)
+**Upgrade Using Kubectl** ( OpenEBS was installed by kubectl using the openebs-operator.yaml file)

 **Note** The following sample steps will work only if you have installed OpenEBS without modifying the default values.